A Tour Of Nottingham

 It was rebuilt as a museum and is still fulfilling that role today.
 The Long Gallery holds a few masterpieces and the city council work hard with friends around the world to bring in exhibitions from all over the globe and it is always worth checking what exhibition may be on whilst you are visiting Nottingham.

-Guided Tours are also held daily and explore the caves under the castle, a prominent feature of Nottingham and definitely worth your time and money : £5 each (under 5’s free)
+If you’re looking for things to do in Nottingham, guided tours are also held daily and explore the caves under the castle, a prominent feature of Nottingham and definitely worth your time and money : £5 each (under 5’s free)

 Continue the walking tour by leaving the car park head towards Nottingham Castle and once you reach the corner of Castle Road and Friar Lane you will be able to see the original castle gates – not much remains of the Medieval Fortress but this formidable entrance way gives you some impression of the old royal stronghold that kept England’s Kings and Queens protected.

 Walk a little way down the bank of Castle Road and not only will you pass some excellent examples of Fothergills handiwork in a pub bearing his name but you should also notice one of the oldest remaining buildings in Nottingham – a medieval oak framed merchants house.
 The fascinating thing about this quaint place though is that it was originally built half a mile away on Middle Pavement!!
 Before the monstrosity that is the Broadmarsh Shopping Centre was built, in its place stood rows and rows of this kind of home that would rival the Shambles in York.
 Whilst all the other beautiful shops and cottages were being razed to the ground to make way for BHS and Argos a certain Mr F.W.B.
 Charles had the gumption to take down this house piece by piece and reassemble it here on Castle Road – thank goodness somebody in the 60’s had a bit of foresight!